eamena-project/eamenaR/README.md

           wkt_column = "Point")
 ```

-This function retrieve the xmin, xmax, ymin, ymax (minimum bounding box) of the HPs and creates as a **GeoJSON file**, by default: `mbr.geojson`, like this:
+This function retrieve the xmin, xmax, ymin, ymax (minimum bounding box, or MBR) of the HPs and creates as a **GeoJSON file**, by default: `mbr.geojson`, like this:

 ```
 {